Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

     2. `autodesk.fdx:contract.revitViewGeometry-1.0.0`, holding the data regarding the exchange contract - in this case, it's the name and ID of the view within the source file used to create the exchange.
     3. `autodesk.fdx:host.acc-1.0.0`, holding the data regarding the name, ID, and location of the item pointing to the current exchange container.

-In the [next tutorial](../2.Access_Data), you can see how to use the exchange container data to get the list of assets, relationships, snapshots, and revisions.
+In the [next tutorial](../2.Access_Data), you will see how to use the exchange container data to get the list of assets, relationships, snapshots, and revisions.

 Refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/?sha=forge_fdxs_master_preview).